kahilnayton/webmusic/README.md

 ## Technologies

-- Deffinitely using
-React
+- React
-Express
+- Express
+- Sequelize
-Tone.js
+- Tone.js
-Semantic UI
+- Semantic UI
-React-router
+- React-router
-password & jwt
+- password & jwt

-- Thinking about using
-### p5
+## Technologies - maybies
-They have a bunch on inbuilt sound and visual stuff.
+- p5 because they have a bunch on inbuilt sound and visual stuff.

-### TypeScript
-Make it more modular and allow me to make different samples in the engines and draw on them
+- TypeScript because it makes it more modular and allow me to make different samples in the engines and draw on them

-### Webpack
-Might make it easir to allow for samples to be played
+- Webpack becaue it might make it easir to allow for samples to be played

+- Expo Audio api - recording samples

 # MVP

-User sign in, sign out, delete account and create a new account Be able to program drums
+- User sign in, sign out, delete account and create a new account
+- Be able to program drums
-Start, stop the beat & volume
+- Start, stop the beat & volume
-Change the Bpm
+- Change the Bpm

-## post MVP
+## MVP - post
 Be able to program effects
  - Envelope filter
  - Distortion